sean-m-higgins/ruby-algorithms/README.md

 Various popular algorithms implemented in Ruby

 # Dynamic
-These algorithms take the approach of solving the problem by splitting it into sub-problems and solving each sub-problem then storing its solution for a later final calculation resulting in the answer; this can simplify complex problems and reduce computation time...
+These algorithms take the approach of solving the problem by splitting it into sub-problems and solving each sub-problem then storing its solution for a later final calculation resulting in the answer; this can simplify complex problems and reduce computation time from exponential to polynomial.
+Useful when the problem contains code called multiple times ..
  - Fibonacci
  - Longest common subsequence
  - Longest increasing subsequence?